dlt-science/science-notes/blogs/HED/hed.md

 The Hedera Token Service (HTS) enables native token creation on the Hedera platform, storing information on the public Hedera ledger and offering pseudonymous privacy.
 This model is governed by the Hedera Governing Council and allows for limited customisation {cite}`tokenization2020`.
 HTS makes token deployment straightforward and cost-effective, without the need for additional infrastructure.
 It can support high throughput applications with thousands of transactions per second, achieving transaction finality in 3-5 seconds.
 The interoperability of tokens across the Hedera ecosystem and decentralised trust model ensures transparent, verifiable transactions.

-### Applications of Hedera's Tokenisation Model
+### Applications of Hedera's Tokenization Model

-Hedera's tokenisation model can support various token use cases {cite}`tokenization2020`.
+Hedera's tokenization model can support various token use cases {cite}`tokenization2020`.
 In financial services, it can facilitate efficient trading and settlement of assets like bonds, stocks, or commodities.
 Tokens can also track physical goods in supply chains, enable fractional ownership in real estate, represent unique art pieces as Non-fungible tokens (NFTs), and form the backbone of Decentralised Finance (DeFi).
 Other applications include tokenising in-game assets, loyalty rewards, and personal identities for enhanced security and user privacy.

 ## Hedera Smart Contract Service